Situation Awareness , Location Services and Technologies, Mobility Modeling, Wireless and Ad-hoc Networks

 - April 1999 thru.
 March 2007 Assistant Professor, Graduate School of Engineering Science, Osaka University

-- since April 2007 Associate Professor, Graduate School of Information Science and Technology, Osaka University
+- since April 2021 Professor, Graduate School of Information Science and Technology, Osaka University

 - May 1998 thru.
 November 1998 Post-Doctoral Fellow, University of Ottawa (Canada)

 - October 2010 thru.
 March 2011 Visiting Researcher, University of California, Los Angeles

 The four-digit phone numbers are extensions used inside Osaka University.
 The phone numbers from outside Osaka University are as follows: S: 06-6879-xxxx, S*: 06-6105-xxxx, T: 06-6850-xxxx, and S() and T(): 06-6879-5111 (via switch board).

 The domain name “osaka-u.ac.jp” is omitted from e-mail addresses.
 Please add “osaka-u.ac.jp” to each e-mail address.